RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 > Replace all `YOUR_SSO_HTTP_ROUTE_URL` with your own HTTP route url of SSO container that you created earlier and also replace `USERXX` with your username.

-You can also get the route url via executing the following commands in CodeReady Workspace `Terminal`:
+You can also get the route url via executing the following commands in CodeReady Workspaces `Terminal`:

 `oc get route -n userXX-catalog | grep -v secure | awk 'NR>1{print $2}' | grep sso`